Acupuncture

 Moxibustion

 Moxibustion is also referred to as “moxa”.
 Moxa is the term for the therapy that consists of burning dried mugwort, which is an herb.
-This creates a soothing and warming heat that penetrates deeply into tissues to warm them and increase circulation.
+This creates a soothing and warming heat that deeply penetrates tissues to warm them and increase circulation.

 Increasing the circulation in tissues means they will now receive more blood, nutrients, and oxygen that they can use to repair and heal themselves.
-It also feels very relaxing when receiving a moxa treatment.
+Moxa treatment also feels very relaxing.

 What Conditions Is Moxa For?